Board of Trustees

 Marci Dollinger

-Marci is thrilled to be part of the board of Brandeis Marin again this year, after serving on the faculty as a teacher for 12 years.
-Her roles on the board include chair of the Advancement committee, Vice President of the Executive committee, member of the Governance committee and co-chair of Staff/Faculty happiness project on behalf of the board.
-Last year, Marci chaired the Community Engagement workstream for the Strategic Planning process.
+Marci is thrilled to be President of the Board of Brandeis Marin, after serving on the faculty as a teacher for 12 years.
+Her roles on the Board include serving as Chair of the Advancement committee, Vice President of the Executive committee, member of the Governance committee and co-chair of Staff/Faculty happiness project on behalf of the Board.
+Marci chaired the Community Engagement workstream for the Strategic Planning process in 2021.
 Professionally, Marci has been a Jewish day school educator for her entire teaching career.
-Marci currently serves on the boards of Jewish Family and Children’s Services, A4BGU and Camp Newman and past board service includes leadership at the Osher Marin JCC, Congregation Rodef Sholom, the Jewish Community Relations Council and co President of the Osher Marin JCC preschool.
-Marci is an alumna of the Wexner Heritage Program and AABGU’s Zin Fellows Leadership Program.
+Marci currently serves on the Boards of A4BGU and Camp Newman and past board service includes leadership at the Osher Marin JCC, Congregation Rodef Sholom, Jewish Family and Children’s Services, the Jewish Community Relations Council and co-President of the Osher Marin JCC preschool.
+Marci is an alumna of the Wexner Heritage Program and A4BGU’s Zin Fellows Leadership Program.
 She holds a Bachelor of Arts in English from Brandeis University, and a Master’s in Education and teaching credential from UCLA.
-Marci and her husband, Marc Dollinger, Ph.D., (past president of the Brandeis Hillel Day School Board) live in San Rafael, California, and have two daughters – Rivi (Rebecca) and Shayna, both alums of our beloved Brandeis.
+Marci and her husband, Marc Dollinger, Ph.D., (past President of the Brandeis Hillel Day School Board) live in San Rafael, California, and have two daughters – Rivi (Rebecca) (masters student at CIIS for creative arts therapy) and Shayna (HUC Rabbinic student), both alums of our beloved Brandeis.

-Becky Fenster
+Becky Genet

 Jennifer Grossman